-Material Safety Data Sheets (MSDS) of hazardous materials used during the execution of work shall be available on site.
-MSDSs are required for chemicals used to prepare samples,
+Material Safety Data Sheets (MSDS) of hazardous materials used during the execution of work

-calibration gases, etc. MSDSs are not required for waste materials.
-MSDSs are available in Boston-based field vehicles and at the Roland Street Laboratory.
+shall be available on site.
+MSDSs are required for chemicals used to prepare samples, calibration gases, etc. MSDSs are not required for waste materials.

 Chemical Hazards:

-Does chemical analysis data indicate that the sit e is contaminated? 🗹 Y 🗆 N
+Does chemical analysis data indicate that the sit re is contaminated? ▼ Y □ N

-ndicate the potential physical state of the hazar dous materials at the site.
+Indicate the potential physical state of the hazar dous materials at the site.

-✓ Gas/Vapor □ Sludge
+Gas/Vapor □ Sludge

 ✓ Liquid ☐ Solid/Particulate

-ndicate the anticipated or actual class of compo ounds at the site.
+Indicate the anticipated or actual class of compo ounds at the site.

 ☐ Asbestos ☐ Inorganics

 □ BTEX ☐ Pesticides

-☐ Petroleum products
+Chlorinated Solvents ☐ Petroleum products

-☐ Heavy Metals □ Other Specify
+☐ Heavy Metals □ Other

 mpacted Environments:

 Indicate media in which contamination is expected.

-✓ Air ☑ Groundwater
+☑ Air

-□ Soil ☐ Sediment
+□ Soil □ Sediment

-☐ Surface water □ Other Specify
+☐ Surface water □ Other